Poojitha-Bandaru23/TajKrishna-Hotel-project/README.md

 Admin Dashboard: Manage rooms, bookings, and user information.
 Search and Filter: Advanced search options for users to find rooms based on preferences.
 Responsive Design: Works seamlessly across desktops, tablets, and mobile devices.
+# Technologies Used
+Frontend
+  HTML5, CSS3, JavaScript: For designing a responsive and dynamic user interface.
+  React.js: For creating a modern and interactive single-page application.